-We have developed a range of programs that assist schools in offering a pathway to Systems Engineering and on to tertiary studies.
+We have developed a range of programs that assist schools in offering a pathway to Systems Engineering.

 Schools are provided with a free class set of Arduino starter kits and supporting resources.
 Professional development is available to support the implementation from year 7 to 10.